Leaves and Garden Waste

 Leaves will be delivered to property owners upon email request.

-INVASIVE SPECIES PLANTS: While yard waste, including most weeds, cannot by law be placed in your refuse (brown) cart, the seeds of some invasive species could survive the composting process and should be disposed of in the landfill.
+INVASIVE PLANT SPECIES - while still considered yard waste, including most weeds, cannot by law be placed in your refuse (brown) cart, the seeds of some invasive species could survive the composting process and should be disposed of in the landfill.
 A full listing of prohibited and restricted invasive species is available on the DNR web site, and includes Garlic mustard, Dame’s rocket, Leafy spurge, Purple loosestrife, Canada thistle, and Crown vetch.
 The list doesn’t include dandelions, creeping charlie, or common thistles.

 Restricted and prohibited invasive species plants should be placed in a plastic bag, labeled “invasive species”, and placed in your refuse (brown) cart.
 The reason for labeling the bag is just in case it would break open, so that the driver knows to collect the material, and not reject it.